juliarjohn/spotify-focus-music-predictor/README.md

 ## Concepts Demonstrated

-• Data cleaning using pandas
+- Data cleaning using pandas
-• Exploratory Data Analysis (EDA)
+- Exploratory Data Analysis (EDA)
-• Correlation analysis
+- Correlation analysis
-• Feature engineering using a heuristic score
+- Feature engineering using a heuristic score
-• Data visualization with matplotlib
+- Data visualization with Matplotlib

 ## Key Findings
 - Tracks ranked highly by the focus score tended to be highly acoustic and strongly instrumental